influxdata/docs-v2/content/enterprise_influxdb/v1.9/concepts/clustering.md

     parent: Concepts
 ---

 This document describes in detail how clustering works in InfluxDB Enterprise.
-It starts with a high level description of the different components of a cluster and then delves into the implementation details.
+It starts with a high level description of the different components of a cluster and then outlines implementation details.

 ## Architectural overview

-An InfluxDB Enterprise installation consists of three separate software processes: data nodes, meta nodes, and the Enterprise web server.
-To run an InfluxDB cluster, only the meta and data nodes are required.
+An InfluxDB Enterprise installation consists of two separate software processes: data nodes and meta nodes.
 Communication within a cluster looks like this:

 {{< diagram >}}
 flowchart TB